 I received my formal education at Biola University and Talbot Seminary.
 I’ve been the Senior Pastor and primary teacher at the High Desert Church in Victorville, California since 1984.
 During that time, HDC has grown from 125 regular participants to over 14,000; from one campus to four.

-I am the author of two books, 8 to 15: The World is Smaller Than You Think and Common Sense Is the New Brilliance, and the recently released Not My Church.
+I am the author of three books, 8 to 15: The World is Smaller Than You Think, Common Sense Is the New Brilliance, and the recently released Not My Church.
 These books highlight the oikos principle, which I believe is the simplest and most effective form of Kingdom growth that Jesus gave us.